 Check on the status of your application to ensure all the necessary components were received.
-Many schools allow you to look online to make sure they have your application, transcripts, and all that jazz.
+Most schools allow you to look online to make sure they have your application, transcripts, and letters of recommendation.
 If you can’t find it online, contact the admissions office.
 Don’t be afraid to reach out to the admissions counselors; they want to hear from you!

 Make cards, write emails, or pick some daisies for all the people that helped you through the application process.
-This includes school counselors or teachers who wrote recommendations, friends who proofread your essays, and parents who provided moral support through it all.
-During a time of distress, showing gratitude will keep your heart at peace.
+This includes school counselors or teachers who wrote recommendations, friends who proofread your essays, and mentors who lended moral support through it all.
+During a time of distress, showing gratitude will keep you at peace.